-I am comparing Cunard’s Queen Victoria vs P&O’s Aurora in this review.
+I am comparing Cunard’s Queen Victoria vs. P&O’s Aurora in this review.
 Which ship is best?
-I have traveled on all the ships in both fleets and I have chosen these two as they are comparable size and age.
+I have traveled on all the ships in both fleets, and I have chosen these two as they are comparable in size and age.

 Generally, the itinerary is the most important factor when choosing between cruises, but your choice of ship may be just as important because each ship has its own specific features that may or may not fit with what you want from your cruise.
 This review shows each ship has its own strengths and weaknesses.

-Queen Victoria is stylish with a black hull, a white superstructure, an iconic red funnel, and has cruised since 2006.
-Aurora is all white with a blue funnel and a Union Jack on her bow, which emphasizes her British-ness.
+Queen Victoria is stylish with a black hull, a white superstructure, an iconic red funnel and has cruised since 2006.
+Aurora is all white with a blue funnel and a Union Jack on her bow, emphasizing her British-ness.
 She started cruising in 2001 and has had a recent re-fit in April 2019.

 We outline the best way to get a discount on your next cruise separately.
-Our plan will help you get a discount, extra cruise credits, more invites to captains cocktails, or free offshore excursions on P&O, Cunard, or on any other luxury cruise liner.
+Our plan will help you get a discount, extra cruise credits, more invites to captain’s cocktails, or free offshore excursions on P&O, Cunard, or any other luxury cruise liner.

-I was once invited to tea in the Grills, but there was a concierge just inside the lift entrance who wouldn’t let me in!
-The prices reflect all the status difference, you can pay up to 10x the price of an inside cabin, to stay in a suite and eat in the Queen’s Grill.
-On P&O you pay for the cabin you want and then everyone is treated as equal.
+I was once invited to tea in the Grills, but a concierge just inside the lift entrance wouldn’t let me in!
+The prices reflect all the status differences.
+You can pay up to 10x the price of an inside cabin to stay in a suite and eat in the Queen’s Grill.
+On P&O, you pay for the cabin you want, and then everyone is treated as equal.

 I like a balcony cabin.
 Queen Victoria’s balcony cabin is small but tastefully decorated in beige with royal blue with a twin/ king-sized bed by Sealy and a notoriously small shower.
-Aurora’s standard balcony cabin is beige with sea-green decor with a twin/king-size bed and a small bath with a shower over, the bathroom is more spacious than the bathroom on the Queen Victoria (the Aurora’s de-Luxe balconies have an excellent full-size bath and shower).
-Both cabins have the usual facilities including tea and coffee making facilities, mini-bar, flat-screen TV, and balcony with reclining chairs and table.
+Aurora’s standard balcony cabin is beige with sea-green decor with a twin/king-size bed and a small bath with a shower.
+The bathroom is more spacious than the bathroom on the Queen Victoria (Aurora’s de-Luxe balconies have an excellent full-size bath and shower).
+Both cabins have the usual facilities, including tea and coffee making facilities, mini-bar, flat-screen TV, and balcony with reclining chairs and table.
 Aurora’s balcony is slightly larger with a footrest.

 Port guides are only provided the night before the port on Queen Victoria, which gives you little time to plan your day.
 P&O provides all of them toward the start of your cruise.

 Queen Victoria only has club dining at 6:00 or 8:30 pm.
 You choose your time to eat when you book.
-We found this very slow as everyone arrives at once, the waiters sometimes take 45 mins to bring your starter!
+We found this very slow as everyone arrives at once.
+The waiters sometimes take 45 mins to bring your starter!
 There is a lot of fussing with the large pepper pot rather than getting your meals served when warm!
-We also found the food very tasteless, the lobster is meant to be from Maine, but was sometimes too tough to eat!
+We also found the food very tasteless, the lobster is meant to be from Maine, but it was sometimes too tough to eat!

 Breakfast and lunch in the main restaurant on Queen Victoria suffered again from slow service and cool food, but offers a good choice of food.
 On a port day, you want to get off and explore and not be stuck in the restaurant.
 Aurora has a good choice of food and scores higher than Queen Victoria, though lunch in the restaurant could be slow if you order three courses.